positively-charged/bcc/doc/details.md

 <h3>Expressions</h3>

 The assignment operation now produces a result.
 The result is the value being assigned.
-This way, you can chain together multiple assignments or use an assignment in a condition.
+As a consequence, you can chain together multiple assignments or use an assignment in a condition.

 ```
 script "Main" open {